Oriental Imagery and the Dawn of Modern Dance

 While living in New York, she decided to introduce American audiences to ethnic dance, with the encouragement of Ruth St. Denis.
 La Meri worked with St. Denis from 1940 and remained a lifelong friend of St. Denis.
 She even taught what she had learned from authentic ethnic dancers to St. Denis as La Meri attempted to “learn from St. Denis that unfathomable charisma that dancers like Ruth St. Denis and Isadora Duncan brought to the stage.”¹⁴⁴ In 1940, she reluctantly opened the School of Natya with St. Denis, which was devoted to Indian Dance, and formed The Five Natyas, her first performing company.
 She presented her first major work, Krishna Gopala in 1940, with St. Denis as a guest artist.¹⁴⁵ She also began writing extensively on ethnic dance.
 Her book Spanish Dancing, published in 1948, was considered at the time to be the definitive text on Spanish dance.¹⁴⁶

 La Meri lived in Europe for three years, first in Paris and then in Italy, but her worldwide touring came to an end during World War II.
 The Fascists seized and raided her Italian home overlooking the Mediterranean, taking her books, records, costumes and personal belongings.
-She then returned to New York, planning to tour in the United States, but wartime rationing of gasoline and tires prevented her from doing so.¹⁴⁷
+She then returned to New York, planning to tour the United States, but wartime rationing of gasoline and tires prevented her from doing so.¹⁴⁷

 La Meri’s marriage ended in 1944 when she was 46 years old, allowing her to embark on a new life and career path.
-After Ruth St. Denis returned to California, La Meri opened her own dance company and school in 1945, called the Ethnologic Dance Center; expanded the instruction beyond Indian dance; and performed and presented concert programs of young ethnic dancers from around the world.¹⁴⁸ This school expanded to offer a four-year program as well as graduate level courses; La Meri was forced to close the center in 1956 because of financial troubles.¹⁴⁹
+After Ruth St. Denis returned to California, La Meri opened her own dance company and school in 1945, called the Ethnologic Dance Center; expanded the instruction beyond Indian dance; and performed and presented concert programs of young ethnic dancers from around the world.¹⁴⁸ This school expanded to offer a four-year program as well as graduate-level courses; La Meri was forced to close the center in 1956 because of financial troubles.¹⁴⁹

 In 1960, La Meri felt frustrated and tired of the lack of audiences for ethnic dance, the difficulty of producing concerts, and the infighting in the ethnic dance community, so she and her sister moved to Cape Cod, Massachusetts.
 She continued to teach at Ted Shawn’s Jacob’s Pillow Dance Theater in the summers as well as workshops throughout the United States.
 She also continued writing on dance, publishing several books.
 After planning a memorial performance in honor of her sister who passed away in 1965, she was bitten by the dance bug once again.
 She then created Ethnic Dance Arts, Inc., in Cape Cod, and presented summer festivals of ethnic dance.¹⁵⁰ In 1972, La Meri received the Capezio Award.¹⁵¹